mtao/nyu-intro-to-computer-science/slides/welcome.md

 ## Reading

 Reading assignments from [the textbook](./../../syllabus) and elsewhere each class.
-The textbook is quite thorough.
+The textbook is quite thorough (but I will not strictly follow it).

 ---